MrEnergy64/IPventur-basic.sh/README.md

 # IPventur.sh
 IP collector script for beginners.
-This little helping tool, collects IP addresses and open ports with nmap and fping (need to be installed). to start the tool and invest MAC addresses as well:
+This little helping tool, collects IP addresses and open ports with nmap and fping (need to be installed).
+To start the tool and invest MAC addresses as well:

 sudo ./IPventur-eng.sh 192.168.x.x/24  (German version IPventur-ger.sh)